The North West Collaborative Bank, the UK’s largest collaborative staff bank

 Greater insight from new data and analytics supports workforce planning and monitoring trends across the region

-St Helens and Knowsley Teaching Hospitals NHS Trust (STHK), the Lead Employer in the North West of England, had a vision for the region’s temporary workforce – the ability to book shifts through systems that enable workers to pick up shifts quickly, safely and easily, whilst ensuring the most efficient and effective system was in place to satisfy financial and governance requirements.
+Mersey and West Lancashire Teaching Hospitals NHS Trust (MWL) (formerly St Helens and Knowsley Teaching Hospitals NHS Trust), the Lead Employer in the North West of England, had a vision for the region’s temporary workforce – the ability to book shifts through systems that enable workers to pick up shifts quickly, safely and easily, whilst ensuring the most efficient and effective system was in place to satisfy financial and governance requirements.

-Following the proven success of STHK’s internal staff bank which was already live across all staff groups, Patchwork was selected to provide a fully integrated collaborative staff bank solution, which could provide complete visibility over all workers and ensure robust financial and governance oversight.
+Following the proven success of the trust’s internal staff bank which was already live across all staff groups, Patchwork was selected to provide a fully integrated collaborative staff bank solution, which could provide complete visibility over all workers and ensure robust financial and governance oversight.

 End-to-end workforce management solution, Patchwork Health, delivered a bespoke collaborative staff bank solution in the North West, where everyone’s objectives – from the individual through to the organisational – are achieved simultaneously.

-From the initial project meetings, STHK and Patchwork involved a selection of clinicians to represent the region’s Doctors in Training and to ensure that flexible working and user requirements were met.
-Since the service launched, over 90% of Doctors in Training have been onboarded within 48 hours of signing up.
+From the initial project meetings, MWL and Patchwork involved a selection of clinicians to represent the region’s doctors in training and to ensure that flexible working and user requirements were met.
+Since the service launched, over 90% of doctors in training have been onboarded within 48 hours of signing up.
 Approved clinicians benefit from access to a range of shifts across the region, giving them exposure to experiences and opportunities in their working life that were not possible prior to the establishment of the collaborative.

 The project has retained £6.2 million in the NHS in 24 months, and in the same time has saved £1.2 million in agency spend.